Chemicals Pricing Data Subscription

 • Propylene carbonate + carbon dioxide + methanol (transesterification, coproduced with dimethyl carbonate)

+Propylene Glycol Uses.
 The uses and applications of Propylene Glycol may vary according to its specification.
-The main forms of Propylene Glycol are high-purity industrial grade (99.5 wt% minimum purity); and higher-purity United States Pharmacopeia (USP - also 99.5 wt% minimum purity, but higher quality standards in terms of specific impurities, such as chloride and iron) grade.
+The main forms of Propylene Glycol are industrial grade (99.5 wt% minimum purity) and USP grade (also 99.5 wt% minimum purity, but higher quality standards in terms of specific impurities, such as max.
+0.5 ppm iron).

 Unsaturated polyester resins account for the majority of the commercial use of Propylene Glycol.
 Such resins, in turn, are used in thermoset composites.